 These are facts and statistics from Florida studies and surveys:

-- A 2010 statistical analysis by the Florida Office of Insurance Regulation shows a sharp increase in reported sinkhole losses in the state between 2006 and 2009.
+- A recent statistical analysis by the Florida Office of Insurance Regulation shows a sharp increase in reported sinkhole losses in the state in previous years.

 - The average single sinkhole insurance claim in Florida is more than $140,000.

-- The Florida Senate Committee on Banking and Insurance reported that insurers had received 24,671 claims for sinkhole damage in that state alone between 2006 and 2010.
+- The Florida Senate Committee on Banking and Insurance reported that insurers had received 24,671 claims for sinkhole damage in that state alone during recent years.
 That's an average of nearly 17 claims a day, just in Florida.